Frequently Asked Questions

 The fellow must rotate through core departments, which include Finance, Clinical Service Lines, Information Technology, and Hospital Operations areas.
 In addition to these rotations, the Fellow will have full opportunity to select specific areas of interest for rotation.

-What facilities are owned/operated by Miami Children’s Health System ?
+What facilities are owned/operated by Nicklaus Children’s Health System ?

 Nicklaus Children’s Hospital (Miami, FL), Nicklaus Children’s Aventura Care Center (Aventura, FL), Nicklaus Children’s Dan Marino Outpatient Center (Weston, FL), Nicklaus Children’s Doral Outpatient Center (Doral, FL), Nicklaus Children’s Miami Lakes Outpatient Center (Miami Lakes, FL), Nicklaus Children’s Miramar Outpatient Center (Miramar, FL), Nicklaus Children’s Midtown Outpatient Center (Miami, FL), Nicklaus Children’s Palm Beach Gardens Outpatient Center (Palm Beach Gardens, FL), Nicklaus Children’s Palmetto Bay Outpatient Center (Palmetto Bay, FL), Nicklaus Children’s West Kendall Outpatient Center (Miami, FL), and Nicklaus Children's West Bird Outpatient Center (Miami, FL).